MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-add-people.md

 ## Receive a call in Teams desktop (PC or Mac) from a Dynamics 365 Guides user

+> [!NOTE]
+> At this time, you can't call a Dynamics 365 Guides from Teams desktop.
+You must initiate the call from Dynamics 365 Guides.

 1. Launch the Teams app.

    > [!IMPORTANT]